Claudia Pereira de Jesus, M.A.

 Memberships and Functions

-- Representative of the doctoral candidates of the Faculty of Humanities, Social Sciences, and Theology (Promovierendenkonvent, since October 2019)
+- Elected representative of the doctoral candidates of the Faculty of Humanities, Social Sciences, and Theology (Promovierendenkonvent, October 2019 – September 2020)

 - Member of the Editorial Board of americana